Wondering which waterproof smartwatch is the best? Read which watches we rate — and why.

 - 5ATM rating

-A good alternative for women would be the Garmin Venu, pictured below, which is similar to the Forerunner in terms of functionality and weight but offers a nicer design with some feminine colour options as well as a Menstrual Cycle tracking app.
+A good alternative for women would be the Garmin Venu, pictured below, which is similar to the Forerunner in terms of functionality and weight but offers a nicer design with female specific options.

 Ahhhh, the Apple Watch.